binarypie-dev/hypercube/README.md

-# BinaryOS
+# Hypercube

-BinaryOS is a custom [bootc](https://github.com/bootc-dev/bootc) image built on top of [Bluefin-DX](https://projectbluefin.io/) with Hyprland and an opinionated set of development tools.
+Hypercube is a custom [bootc](https://github.com/bootc-dev/bootc) image built on top of [Bluefin-DX](https://projectbluefin.io/) with Hyprland and an opinionated set of development tools.
 This image is designed primarily for my personal software development workflow, but you're welcome to use it, fork it, or submit issues and pull requests.

 ## What's Inside

-BinaryOS builds on Bluefin-DX's excellent developer experience foundation and adds:
+Hypercube builds on Bluefin-DX's excellent developer experience foundation and adds:

 - **Hyprland**: A dynamic tiling Wayland compositor for an efficient, keyboard-driven workflow
 - **Opinionated Development Tools**: A curated set of tools and configurations optimized for my development workflow